pimoroni/yukon/examples/modules/README.md

 ### Single Strip
 [led_strip/single_strip.py](led_strip/single_strip.py)

-How to drive a Neopixel or Dotstar LED strip with a LED Strip Module connected to Slot1.
+Drive a Neopixel or Dotstar LED strip with a LED Strip Module connected to Slot1.
 A cycling rainbow pattern will be played on the attached strip(s).

 ### Multiple Strips
 [led_strip/multiple_strips.py](led_strip/multiple_strips.py)

-How to drive multiple Neopixel or Dotstar LED strips with a set of LED Strip Modules connected to slots.
+Drive multiple Neopixel or Dotstar LED strips with a set of LED Strip Modules connected to slots.
 A cycling rainbow pattern will be played on the attached strips.